wamp-proto/wamp-proto/spec/basic.md

 where

- * `INVOCATION.Request` is the ID from the original call request.
+ * `INVOCATION.Request` is the ID from the original `INVOCATION` request previously sent by the *Dealer* to the *Callee*.
- * `Details` is a dictionary containing detailed information about the error.
+ * `Details` is a dictionary with additional error details.
- * `Error` is an URI that gives the error of why the request could not be fulfilled.
+ * `Error` is an URI that identifies the error of why the request could not be fulfilled.
- * `Exception` is an arbitrary application-defined error payload (possible empty, that is `null`).
+ * `Arguments` is a list containing arbitrary, application defined, positional error information.
+This will be forwarded by the *Dealer* to the *Caller* that initiated the call.
+ * `ArgumentsKw` is a dictionary containing arbitrary, application defined, keyword-based error information.
+This will be forwarded by the *Dealer* to the *Caller* that initiated the call.

 *Example*

    	[8, 68, 6131533, {}, "com.myapp.error.object_write_protected", ["Object is write protected."], {"severity": 3}]

 #### Call ERROR